skepee-LAB/Orm-Benchmark/README.md

 2. number of iterations
 3. Y/N if you want a log file, optional

-### Performance results
+### Benchmark results

-In order to test the response time I run [Benchmark Rest Get](https://github.com/skepee/Benchmark-Rest-Api-Get) singularly from console in this way:
+The benchmark results are here proposed in two ways.
+One is by using a tool I created for http Get requests [Benchmark Rest Get](https://github.com/skepee/Benchmark-Rest-Api-Get) and another one is by using [Crank](https://github.com/dotnet/crank).
+Let's see.

+#### Benchmark by using BenchmarkRestGet
+[Benchmark Rest Get](https://github.com/skepee/Benchmark-Rest-Api-Get) tool can be used through console.
+I launched the API and then run it locally setting on 5000 iterations in this way:

 ```
 BenchmarkRestGet https://localhost:44347/api/portfolio/ef3_1 5000 Y